admredbeard/2d-shooter/README.md

     public Vector2 GetWorldPosition(int unitId)
     {
-        //Unit must be on your team
+        //Unit must be in vision range or in our team

         Vector2 position = new Vector2();
         return position;